Skip to main content

 💡 Pro tip: No need to scour the world wide web!
 Use the Pixabay integration to locate images for inspiration.

-20. Composing Haikus with Images
+20. Write Haikus with Visual Inspiration

 Haikus may seem easy to write with their three lines of 5-7-5 syllables, but don’t be fooled by their conciseness.
 This traditional form of Japanese poetry demands precision and economy, challenging poets to convey depth, emotion, and often an observation of nature within a tight framework.
 The artistry lies in the subtle interplay of imagery and juxtaposition, inviting readers to uncover layers of meaning in just a few lines.
 Inspire students to compose haikus using this Random Images widget.